Garvit-Agrawal7/CS50x/Readme.md

 ![CS50 Logo](https://members-csforall.imgix.net/members/logos/cs50-black.PNG)

 Welcome to the CS50 repository, where you'll find a comprehensive collection of assignments and the final project for Harvard University's renowned "CS50: Introduction to Computer Science" course.
-This repository is made public with the intention of providing a learning resource for those interested in computer science and programming, while adhering to the academic honesty policies outlined by Harvard University.
+This repository is made public with the intention of providing a learning resource for those interested in computer science and programming while adhering to the academic honesty policies outlined by Harvard University.
 Please review the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/#policy) before proceeding.

 ## About CS50